 Can I borrow someone else’s car without my own insurance?

-One important thing of note is to make sure to keep track of how frequently you drive this other vehicle.
-If you only borrow it a couple times a year, that is totally okay.
-However, say you drive this car every other weekend or so, you may need to be included on the policy as a secondary driver.
-Anyone who borrows a vehicle on a regular basis needs to have their name on the insurance policy in order to be covered.
+It’s important to keep track of how frequently you drive another vehicle.
+If you only borrow it a couple times a year, that’s okay.
+However, if you drive this car every other weekend, you may need to be included on the policy as a secondary driver.
+Anyone who borrows a vehicle on a regular basis must have their name on the insurance policy in order to be covered.

 What happens if I get into a car accident without having insurance?

-If you are involved in any sort of accident without having insurance, you will be held personally responsible for all costs associated with both vehicles.
-Costs that you may be required to take care of can include repairs for your car, repairs for the other vehicle involved and any medical bills resulting from the accident.
+If you are involved in any sort of accident without having insurance, you may be held personally responsible for all costs associated with both vehicles.
+These costs may include repairs for your car, repairs for the other vehicle involved and any medical bills resulting from the accident.

-You also may be facing numerous fines and penalties for driving without insurance, and could possibly be involved in lawsuit.
-The other driver, or their insurance company, have the grounds to sue you for being involved in an accident and not having an insurance policy, as this puts them at more of a risk when driving.
+You may also face numerous fines and penalties for driving without insurance, and you could possibly face a lawsuit.
+The other driver, or their car insurance company, have the grounds to sue you for the accident and not having a valid vehicle insurance policy, as this put them at greater risk when driving.

 What happens if someone without insurance hits me?

-It is estimated that there are over 2000 uninsured vehicles involved in accidents in Ontario on a yearly basis.
-If you end up in the unfortunate situation of getting into an accident with one of these vehicles, you do not have to worry.
-As long as you have your own coverage, you are protected in this type of situation.
-This is because of a type of mandatory coverage on your policy called “Uninsured Automobile”.
-This coverage makes it so your insurance company will pay for the damages, injuries and other expenses associated with this kind of accident.
+If you end up in the unfortunate situation of getting into an accident with an uninsured vehicle, you don’t have to worry, generally.
+As long as you have your own coverage, you are protected in this type of situation, because of a type of mandatory coverage on your policy called “Uninsured Automobile”.
+This coverage allows your insurance company to pay for any damages, injuries and other expenses associated with this kind of accident.

 What are the minimum requirements for car insurance coverage in Ontario?

 As stated above, one of the mandatory coverages in Ontario is the “Uninsured Automobile” coverage.
-There are also three other types of coverage that are required by law on an automobile policy in this province.
-They are:
+There are three other types of coverage required by law that are included on an automobile policy in Ontario:

-This will protect you in the event that someone is injured or killed, or if there is any damage to their property.
-It will also cover you in the case of a lawsuit against you, and may pay for the costs of settling the claims.
+This will protect you in the event someone is injured or killed, or if there is any damage to their property.
+It will also cover you in the case of a lawsuit against you and helps pay for the costs of settling the claims.

 Statutory Accidents Benefits

 This section of your policy is in place to protect you if you’re injured in a car accident, regardless of who is at fault.
-Some aspects that this coverage could cover can include:
+This coverage could include: